Rafajel29/IDD-Fa19-Lab3/README.md

 For the photo cell I put a 10k ohm resistor paralel with the analog input pin and the one leg of the photo cell.
 The other leg of the photo cell was connected to 5V.
 With the lights off I got voltages as low as 0.0879V and by shinning a torch on the resistor I got voltage readings as high as 4.8387V.

+The Flex sensor is similiar to the FSR and thus we will also make use of a 10k ohm resistor in series.

 **e.
 What kind of relationship does the resistance have as a function of stimulus? (e.g., linear?)**

-There is an Inverse correlation between stimulus and resistance.
-As the stimulus such as light on photo cell increases so does the resistance decrease.
+For the Flex sensor it is lineear with the bent angle and for softpot it is linear with the touch position.
+The photo cell has a Logarithmic relationship between the illumination and the reistance.

 ### 2. Accelerometer